brushtailmedia/sshkey-term/APPLICATION-LAYOUT.md

-│  Slash Commands: /leave /delete /rename /upload /verify /search      │ │  /settings /help /pending /mykey /mute /unverify                     │ │                                                                       │ │  Press Esc to close                                                   │
+│  Slash Commands: /leave /delete /rename /upload /verify /search      │ │  /settings /help /pending /mykey /mute /unverify                     │ │                                                                       │ │  Group Admin (when you are admin of the current group):              │ │  /add /kick /promote /demote /transfer /audit /undo                  │ │  /members /admins /role /whoami /groupinfo                           │ │                                                                       │ │  Press Esc to close                                                   │ └───────────────────────────────────────────────────────────────────────┘
-└───────────────────────────────────────────────────────────────────────┘
 ```

+**Context-aware filtering (Phase 14).** The admin command block is only shown when the current context is a group DM AND the local user is an admin of that group.
+In rooms, 1:1 DMs, or groups where the user is a regular member, the admin block is hidden to reduce clutter.
+The toggle is driven by `help.SetContext()` on every context switch.

 ---